project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 ## Security Considerations

-We will rely on the kubernetes cluster’s default security, where users cannot perform any operations on a cluster if they are not authenticated correctly.
+We will rely on the Kubernetes cluster’s default security, where users cannot perform any operations on a cluster if they are not authenticated correctly.

 ## Testing and Validation